 The TSA Nurse service is able to provide general information and advice on TSC.
 The information provided is not a substitute for professional health care.
 You should always seek your own medical guidance from your doctor or health professional and not disregard professional advice or delay seeking assistance because of any information received from the TSA Nurse.

-TSA’s nurse is part of the Patient Pathways PIlot program developed by the Centre for Community-Driven Research.
+TSA’s nurse is a Patient Pathways Telehealth Nurse, an initiative funded by the Federal Department of Health and developed by the Centre for Community-Driven Research.